At Forté Health our pledge to you is simple - we will provide an expert, caring service that focuses on your individual needs.

 (Please make sure you bring your original copies with you upon admission)

 When you use a health or disability service in New Zealand you have the protection of a Code of Rights.
-To read or listen to information about your rights, how to make a complaint or how to find an advocate, just click here.
+This video explains these rights or you can find further information about your rights, including how to find an advocate, here.